ShuntaYorimoto/hcrkit/OVERVIEW.md

 **Generate 52-nt sliding windows**

-The probe region for a split probe pair is 52 nt. `hcrkit` divides the target transcript into overlapping 52-nt fragments using a sliding window (moving 1 nt at a time from 5′ to 3′ end).
+The probe region for a split probe set is 52 nt. `hcrkit` divides the target transcript into overlapping 52-nt fragments using a sliding window (Figure SI5, moving 1 nt at a time from 5′ to 3′ end).

 **GC content filtering**